 Self-imposed isolation: Prison or Freedom?

 There are two ways to look at a period of isolation from other people.
-(Self-imposed or otherwise.)
+(Be it self-imposed or otherwise.)

 OR . . . . .

-You can it as an opportunity for reflection, and reinvention.
+You can it as an opportunity for reflection.
+And for reinvention.

 A chance to read.
 To absorb new input.
 Go down previously-unexplored rabbit holes in your mind.